All Episodes

 You don't own anything.

-Because the day you die, somebody else will live in your house, drive your car, wear your watch, unless you take it into the grave with you, uh, which would be pretty stupid in my view.
+Because the day you die, somebody else will live in your house, drive your car, wear your watch, unless you take it into the grave with you, which would be pretty stupid in my view.

 Why bury it, give it to somebody that can actually use it.

-Um, and it's just, you know, my own personal view.
+And it's just, you know, my own personal view.

-But when you when you really think about that part of it, I'm willing to wear a mask because I don't want to.
+But when you really think about that part of it, I'm willing to wear a mask because I don't want to, one thing's consistently been true in coronavirus.

-Everything else has been screwed up and wrong and messed up, and every the mob got it wrong.
+Everything else has been screwed up and wrong and messed up.

 Everybody.

-I'm listening to Fauci yesterday, and Fauci was telling us in March, don't bother wearing a mask.
+Now, I'm listening to Fauci yesterday, and Fauci was telling us in March, don't bother wearing a mask.

 No, you don't need to wear a mask.

-I'm like, that was March 9th.
+That was March 9th.

-The dopey governor of New York and the dopey governor of New Jersey and the dopey governor of Pennsylvania, the dopey governor of Michigan, all did this.
+The dopey governor of New York and the dopey governor of New Jersey and the dopey governor of Pennsylvania, the dopey governor of Michigan all did this.

 But the one thing that's been consistent is that you want to keep this away from old people.